Sports Coloring Pages

 Surfing has its own dedicated sub-category reflecting the sport’s growing prominence through its Olympic inclusion at Tokyo 2020 and Paris 2024.
 The collection covers Olympic athletes from the Paris 2024 competition at Teahupo’o in Tahiti (including gold medalists Kauli Vaast and Caroline Marks), recreational surfing in various wave and beach settings, and the character crossover pages (Pikachu surfing, SpongeBob and Sandy surfing, surfing Mario) that make this one of the most visually playful sports sub-categories on the site.

-Rowing covers the water-vessel endurance sport – sculling (one oar per rower) and sweep rowing (two oars per boat), single and crew boats, from the single scull to the eight-person rowing eight that is the most visually impressive of all rowing craft.
+Rowing covers the water-vessel endurance sport – sculling (one oar per rower) and sweep rowing (two oars per boat), single and crew boats, from the single scull to the eight-person rowing eight, which is the most visually impressive of all rowing craft.
 The long, narrow hull of a racing shell on still water, with the synchronized movement of rowers and the feathering and catching of blades, produces pages with a distinctive horizontal visual rhythm unlike any other sport.
 Sailing covers the wind-powered boat racing discipline – the billowing colored sails, the heeled-over hull, the spray of water at speed, and the open ocean or coastal racing environment.

 Winter Sports covers the full range of snow and ice sports – alpine skiing (downhill, slalom, giant slalom, super-G), cross-country skiing, ski jumping, snowboarding, speed skating, figure skating, ice hockey, bobsled, luge, and the broader winter sports family.
 The winter sports palette is fundamentally different from any other sports sub-category on the site: the white of snow and ice as the dominant environmental color, the vividly colored racing suit of the alpine skier against white, and the dramatic cold-light atmosphere of winter mountain landscapes.